Careful, Your Highness

 - Fallout 3, the evil mercenary armies of Talon Company wear a custom variant of Combat Armor painted black.

 - Final Fantasy IV Golbez wears variable dark blue or black armor Depending on the Artist.
+He continues to wear his dark armour even after his Heel-Face Turn.

 - Final Fantasy IX, Evil Overlord Garland wears a futuristic suit of black armor with matching cape.
+This is in sharp contrast to Kuja being a Man in White.

 - Kingdom Hearts, Master Xehanort's clothing is primarily black and grey, while the members of the Organization wear black cloaks.